rordenlab/dcm2niix/Siemens/README.md

 ## CSA Header

-Many crucial Siemens parameters are stored in the [proprietary CSA header](http://nipy.org/nibabel/dicom/siemens_csa.html).
-This has a binary section that allows quick reading for many useful parameters.
-It also includes an ASCII text portion that includes a lot of information but is slow to parse and poorly curated.
+Many crucial Siemens parameters are stored in the [proprietary CSA header](http://nipy.org/nibabel/dicom/siemens_csa.html), in particular the CSA Image Header Info (0029, 1010) and CSA Series Header Info (0029, 1020).
+These have binary sections that allows quick reading for many useful parameters.
+They also include an ASCII text portion that includes a lot of information but is slow to parse and poorly curated.
 Be aware that Siemens Vida scanners do not generate a CSA header.

 ## Slice Timing

 See the [dcm_qa_stc](https://github.com/neurolabusc/dcm_qa_stc) repository with sample data that exhibits different methods used by Siemens to record slice timing.